Two Cruise Curious Chicks Sail Away with Royal Caribbean - Review

 By: Yvette & Jo, ellaslist Explorers

-I admit I have been a little cruise-curious for some years now.
+I admit I have been a little cruise-curious for some time.
 Seeing the sheer scale of these magnificent ships dwarfing the buildings at Sydney’s Circular Quay every other week has always been quite mesmerising, and I’ve been super curious to see what’s inside for years.

 I had a lot of preconceived ideas about boats - mostly from that Winslet and Dicaprio movie and a rather choppy crossing from Oban to a remote Scottish island circa 1989 that had 200 of us vomiting in almighty bagpipe unison.
 Those memories aside I still find myself still drawn to these majestic mega liners and have been keen to dispel my own myths - Will I get seasick?
 Is the food good?
 Will I get bored?
 Will I be hanging with pensioners?
 Will I accidentally fall overboard and plummet into the deep icy waters below?